Our Company of Talented Dancers

 ELLEN SINOPOLI founded the Ellen Sinopoli Dance Company (ESDC) in 1991, after settling in the Capital Region from Boston and NYC.
 Under her direction, ESDC has become one of the premier dance companies in Upstate NY.
 The Company employs a steady roster of professional modern dancers to bring dance to traditional and non-traditional venues.
 ESDC dancers are a muse for Sinopoli’s creative process and are applauded for their consistent excellence and artistry, their movement imaginings, and deep professionalism.
 Ellen Sinopoli and her dancers have created over 100 new works with her many artistic collaborations and projects serving as a conduit to bring together talented artists (both regional and national) from varied genres that include visual artists, sculptors, architects, composers and musicians, poets and storytellers, videographers, photographers and physicists.

 Beyond her role as Artistic Director and choreographer, Ellen is also noted for her talents as a master teacher and for her efforts to educate young people about dance.
-She was Coordinator of Dance Programming at Russell Sage College until her retirement in 2020.
+She was Coordinator of Dance Programming at Russell Sage College for 25 years until her retirement in 2020.
 She has taught at Siena College, Skidmore College, Union College, Albany Berkshire Ballet, Saratoga City Ballet and Guilderland Ballet, among others.

 EMILY GUNTER